Memory and number of cores¶

-This page contains info about special features related to the Gaussian install made on Stallo, but also generall issues vaguely documented elsewhere.
+This page contains info about special features related to the Gaussian install made on Stallo, but also general issues related to Gaussian only vaguely documented elsewhere.

-First note is that the Gaussian install on Stallo is the Linda parallel version, so it scales somewhat initially.
-On top of this, Gaussian on Stallo is installed with a little trick, where the executables are intercepted before launced, and an alternative socket library is loaded.
-This enables the possibility of running Gaussian natively on the infiniband network giving us two advantages:
+First note that the Gaussian installation on Stallo is the Linda parallel version, so it scales somewhat initially.
+On top of this, Gaussian is installed with a little trick, where the loading of the executable is intercepted before launched, and an alternative socket library is loaded.
+This enables the running Gaussian natively on the Infiniband network giving us two advantages:

 - The shared memory performance is significantly enhanced (small scale performance).

 But since we do this trick, we are greatly depending on altering the specific

 node address into the input file: To run gaussian in parallel requires the

 input file.
 This is taken care of by a wrapper script around the

 original binary in each individual version folder.
 This

 is also commented in the job script example.
 Please use

 our example when when submitting jobs.